wegfawefgawefg/te-wst-sd/README.md

 Not being in a position to ask for clarification, I have made some assumptions.
 Given even a short time to ask for clarification, I would have asked for more details on the expected data volume, frequency, sizes, use, etc, and the whole system could be totally different.

-## The Big Assumption
+## The Big Assumptions
+- small data may be submitted by machines, regularly.
-- data is being submitted by users, potentially large files, irregularly.
+- large data is being submitted, irregularly. (maybe by humans via interface)
+- deployment architecture choice is not a strict requirement, as long as the requirements are met.

+# Overview
+There is a server that is managing requests to a database.
+Ive chosen to ignore the CSV requirement, and go with a sql style database.
+Normal database backups and versioning gives data fault tolerance.
+Small submissions are handled by the server, and large submissions handled in parts via streaming.
+All request success and rejection states will be clearly defined, and strictly adhered to.

-# Excalidraw System Diagram
+## Excalidraw System Diagram
 https://excalidraw.com/#json=Gj5jvj2byTdAJr0Ac4toD,sXYLfmFhpNFtwuiloqdh_w
 - check excalidraw.svg

+# Process
 ## Initial Thoughts, and Required Clarification
 - If I expected tons of tiny requests, I would go with a job queue and workers.
 - How do I know which csv file to append to?